kibermaks/icon-lists/README.md

 - Perfect for basic icon lists, autocomplete, or lightweight applications
 - Sorted by **popularity** (most used icons first) or **alphabetically** (with `-a` suffix)

+**Basic Files (with `-basic`)**:

+- Contain **minimal icon objects** with just the name field
+- Include count statistics but no categories, tags, or popularity data
+- Ideal for applications that need icon names in object format without extra metadata

 **Full Metadata Files (with `-full`)**:

 - Contain **rich JSON objects** with complete metadata